 - Leave.
-When you prioritize your wellbeing and your desire to feel genuine, connected and supported about the work that you do, the choice becomes easy
+When you prioritize your well-being and your desire to feel authentic, connected, and supported about the work that you do, the choice becomes easy.

 - Communicate.
 Communicate your needs and experiences.
-The workplace is an environment prone to foster misunderstandings.
-Rather than “interpret” someone’s behavior or words or “mind-read” a situation, take the opportunity to express your confusion or how you’ve experienced an interaction to facilitate understanding.
+The workplace is an environment prone to fostering misunderstandings.
+Rather than “interpret” someone’s behavior or words or “mind read” a situation, take the opportunity to express your confusion or how you’ve experienced an interaction to facilitate understanding.